manvyada/patientHub/README.md

 ## Features

-- **Patient Management:** Easily add, update, and view patient records, including personal information, medical history, and contact details.
+- **Patient Management:** Perform CRUD operation on patient and certain patient resources such as easily add, update, and view patient records, including personal information.

-- **Appointment Scheduling:** Schedule and manage patient appointments, send reminders, and track appointment history.

-- **Medical Records:** Securely store and access patient medical records, test results, prescriptions, and treatment plans.

-- **Billing and Payments:** Generate invoices, track payments, and manage billing information, ensuring smooth financial transactions.

-- **User Authentication:** Secure user authentication and authorization mechanisms to protect sensitive patient data.

 ## Installation